How to Install Apache on Ubuntu (26.04, 24.04, 22.04)

 Remove Apache

-Remove Apache if you are decommissioning the service or migrating to another web server:
+Remove Apache if you are decommissioning the service or migrating to another web server.
+Choose between a standard removal that keeps configuration files or a full purge that removes everything.

 sudo apt remove apache2